+Create a round back by measuring down 15 in. from the top and draw a 14-in. radius with a homemade compass.
 You can build our step-back version of the chair and love seat or experiment with other shapes to suit your sense of style.
 Feel free to try the gable or round back shown below or draw a different shape on paper, tape it to the chair and step back to see how you like it.

 Chair back design options